artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 ## RVfpga Sources
 You can visualize the following video from time 1:45 to time 3:10 to see the steps described in this section: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=-LpPqGG2L8ovLKRd&t=104).

 Once the Virtual Machine (VM) is installed in your system, all labs will be developed in it.
-So, from inside the VM, download the following file and unzip it in the VM home directory: [SimulatorsAndProjects_25-26](https://drive.google.com/file/d/1CctkpRvmTS4PsdsKVPTHpT6g6qnUm3WH/view?usp=sharing).
+So, from inside the VM, download the following file and unzip it in the VM home directory: [SimulatorsAndProjects_26-27](https://drive.google.com/file/d/1PztrAxSVNpHJT0SWqHd8M0k2ITHElTLd/view?usp=sharing) (the sources used last year are almost equal and are available here: [SimulatorsAndProjects_25-26](https://drive.google.com/file/d/1CctkpRvmTS4PsdsKVPTHpT6g6qnUm3WH/view?usp=sharing)).

 <!--
 > OPTIONAL: This is an enhanced version of the 24-25 sources ([SimulatorsAndProjects_24-25](https://drive.google.com/file/d/1hbCSFmjIoGmXq4r5G12_AMUKezHXA6A-/view?usp=sharing)).
 Keep in mind that, although the 25-26 version that you will use in this course provides a more complete and polished interface, it is not fully aligned with the images and videos used in the demo materials.
 Main improvements of the 25-26 version: